davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

 }
 ```

 You can declare any number of instance variables to store your object's state.
-Any time you need an instance variable, you must first declare it using the following syntax:
+When you need an instance variable, you must first declare it using the following syntax:

 ```java
 private dataType variableName;
 ```

-For instance, I might declare `private int speed;` to store the current speed of my vehicle objects.
-I could declare `private String firstName;` to store the first name of `Student` objects.

-1. Modify the `Triangle` class to store two new instance variables, its `area` and its `perimeter`.
+1. Modify the `Triangle` class to store two new instance variables, an `area` and a `perimeter`.
 It doesn't matter if they go first or last in line of your instance-variable section.
-Before you declare each one, you ought to be thinking ahead --- what kind of data do they hold?
+Before you declare each one, you ought to be thinking ahead --- what kind of data does each hold?
 Integers?
 Strings?
 Doubles?
-Choose the right data type, and declare them now.
+Something else?
+Choose the right data type, and declare these two now.

-2. Back in the BlueJ workbench, create a new `Triangle` instance and inspect its state by double clicking it.
+2. Back in the BlueJ project window, create a new `Triangle` instance and inspect its state by double-clicking it.
 You should see the two new instance variables you just declared, but alas, they are showing up as zeroes.

     - It's important to use this moment to reflect.
-Even though you gave these fields good names, they don't just magically get values.
+Even though you gave these fields names that indicate exactly what they are, they don't just magically get values.
 (Computers have no insight, remember?)

-    - It's up to *you* to assign values to these fields.
+    - It's up to *you* to assign values to these instance variables, and to keep track of them.
 Let's do so now.

 3. Let's start by thinking about all the places where the `area` and `perimeter` need to be updated.

-    - One place is in the code that runs when `Triangles` get created -- Remember that we called the object-creation code the class' **constructor**.
-Find the constructor, which appears as follows, and usually appears right after all your instance variables:
+    - One place is in the code that runs when `Triangles` get created in the first place -- Remember that we called the object-creation code the class' **constructor**.
+Find the constructor code, which usually appears right after all your instance variables.
+It should look something like this:

       ```java
       public Triangle() {